Carlodf/Vim-notes/README.md

 # Vim notes

-This is a collection on my personal notes and cheat sheets on [Vim](https://www.vim.org/)
+This is a collection of my personal notes and cheat sheets on [Vim](https://www.vim.org/)